Developmental Trauma Disorder (DTD)

 While Post-Traumatic Stress Disorder can be highly complex, it is far surpassed by Developmental Trauma Disorder in terms of depth, impact and complexity.

 Furthermore, persistent symptoms of PTSD are often related to Developmental Trauma issues.

 The likelihood of Developmental Trauma Disorder setting in takes place mostly in and around the first decade of a person’s life.
 It forms characteristics that include various protective mechanisms and the urge to reenact the trauma.
 Unless the tendency to repeat the trauma is recognized, the response to the environment is likely to repeat and replay the original traumatizing, abusive, but familiar relationships and incidents; hence the relationship between PTSD and Developmental Trauma.

 Cause and Effect

-Developmental Trauma Disorder comes into play after multiple and chronic exposure to traumatic events.
+Developmental Trauma Disorder comes into play after multiple and chronic exposures to traumatic events.
 Most often the exposure is at an interpersonal level (i.e. family and community).
-Inflicted trauma presents itself as ongoing verbal, emotional and physical abuse, neglect and compromised attachment bonds.
+Inflicted trauma presents itself as ongoing verbal, emotional and physical abuse, neglect, and compromised attachment bonds.

-Early life traumatization interferes with neuro-biological development and quality of information processing.
-Studies link adverse childhood experiences to: depression, suicide attempts, drug abuse, sexual promiscuity, domestic violence, cigarette smoking, obesity, physical inactivity, STD, liver disease, cancer, stroke and diabetes in adulthood.
+Early life traumatization interferes with neurobiological development and quality of information processing.
+Studies link adverse childhood experiences to depression, suicide attempts, drug abuse, sexual promiscuity, domestic violence, cigarette smoking, obesity, physical inactivity, STDs, liver disease, cancer, stroke and diabetes in adulthood.

-Do you resonate with the diagnosis of DTD?
+Does the diagnosis of DTD resonate with you?
 Leave your comment here below.